 Practical applications of the requirements for various industry sectors and for Federal agencies are explored and discussed.
 Illustrative scenarios are presented on industrial and Federal agency reporting under EPCRA Section 313 to provide a clear understanding of where to focus attention and how to apply the complex guidance of the Toxic Release Inventory (TRI) requirements to actual facility operations.

-The annual reporting requirements of the Emergency Planning and Community Right-to-Know Act (EPCRA) are complex, with several sections of the law establishing different reporting threshold calculations and annual reporting requirements.
-Almost all facilities that store more than 10,000 pounds of any hazardous material are subject to certain EPCRA regulations.
+The annual reporting requirements of EPCRA are complex, with several sections of the law establishing different reporting threshold calculations and annual reporting requirements.

 Taking this course will greatly increase your confidence level by having identified all of the applicable EPCRA requirements for your organization and gaining an understanding how to compile and submit required reporting.
 You will receive bound course handout materials, which becomes a useful desk book for later reference.